backloop/gendsession/README.md

 ## Usage
 `$ ./gendsession.py <path-to-logout-actions-script> [logout-actions-script-args]`

-##T ypical Usage: Run both login and logout actions
+## Typical Usage: Run both login and logout actions
 1. Create a script that performs the login actions, e.g. `login-actions.sh`
 2. Create a script that performs the logout actions, e.g. `logout-actions.sh`
 3. Create a wrapper script that is added to the *Startup Applications* dialog